-Washington, DC - Congressman André Carson (IN-07) released the following statement today on the shooting in Las Vegas:
+Indianapolis, IN – Rep. André Carson released the following statement on the presence of COVID19 (Coronavirus) in Indiana:

 Washington, DC – Rep. André Carson released the following statement in response to threats to Indianapolis transit projects.

 “I am extremely concerned by any attempt to prevent Indianapolis from becoming a world class city, and that is exactly what this anti-transit legislation does.
 It’s a poison pill that seeks to destroy our vision for quality mass transit in our city.